USS Oklahoma U.S. Navy Sailor buried 80 years later in Slidell

-SLIDELL (WGNO)— A USS Oklahoma U.S. Navy Sailor from New Orleans who was killed in Pearl Harbor is now home.
-Clarence Thompson was buried in Slidell today.
+SLIDELL, La.
+(WGNO) — A USS Oklahoma U.S. Navy Sailor from New Orleans who was killed in Pearl Harbor is now home.
+Clarence Thompson was buried in Slidell.

 Ship Cook’s First Class Clarence Thompson was one of 429 who died when torpedoes attacked his battleship at Pearl Harbor in World War II.